 Everyone is unique

-The main thing to remember is that everyone, no matter what their cultural background, has different opinions, habits and ways of life.
+The main thing to remember is that everyone, no matter what their cultural background, has their own unique opinions, habits and ways of life.
 The sooner you accept that everyone is different, the easier it becomes to understand and embrace cultural differences.

 What can I do now?